Transversus Abdominis Plane Block

 Description of the Procedure

-The area will be numbed with a local anesthetic medication.
 A needle will be inserted in the front of the abdomen just below the ribcage or to the side between the ribs and the pelvis.
-An ultrasound will be used to help the doctor find the best place to insert the needle.
+An ultrasound will be used to locate the best place to insert the needle.
 The ultrasound will also let the doctor know when it is in the correct place.
-Once it is in the right position, the anesthesia medication will be injected and the needle will be removed.
+Then, the anesthesia medication will be injected and the needle will be removed.

 How Long Will It Take?